 My Family History - By Nicky Rowberry

 Sarah Colcomb (or Colecomb or Colcombe) was my 3xgreat grandmother.
-The first definite thing I know about her is that she married my 3xgreat grandfather Thomas Powell Chamberlain in 1828 in Hereford's St Nicholas church.
-Thomas & Sarah had 8 children before her untimely death in 1848 in Mansel Lacy.
+Of all the trees I've researched, I think I've had the most trouble with the Colcombes.
+Considering it is a relatively unusual surname, it really shouldn't have been that difficult and yet I've had to revise this tree so many times.
+The first definite thing I know about Sarah Colcombe is that she married my 3xgreat grandfather Thomas Powell Chamberlain in 1828 in Hereford's St Nicholas church.
+One of the witnesses was an Eliza Colcombe, who I think was Sarah's cousin.
+Thomas & Sarah had 9 children before her untimely death in 1848 in Mansel Lacy.
 Since she died before the 1851 census, I only have her on one census - the 1841, which unfortunately only tells us that she was born in Herefordshire, not which parish.
 But her death certificate gives her age as 38, putting her birth around 1810.

 The family tree below summarises what I know about the Colcomb/Colcombe family.
 It is hopefully reasonably accurate, but if you spot any errors, or any relatives, please feel free to E-mail me

 Please click on one of the red links on the tree to move to a different page.

 If any of the above is of further interest, please feel free to contact me at: email@example.com

 © Nicky Rowberry 2021

 Thank you for visiting my site.
 You are visitor number: